-Orla Gartland announces her highly anticipated debut album 'Woman On The Internet' which comes out August 20th, plus new single 'Do You Mind?' out now!
-Orla embarks on a headline album tour beginning this October, with a Cork date on Saturday 18th December.
+Orla Gartland has recently released her highly anticipated debut album 'Woman On The Internet' which came out August 20th.
+Orla embarks on a headline album tour, with rescheduled dates taking place in July.

-Fast-rising Dublin singer-songwriter-producer Orla Gartland announces details of her long-awaited debut album Woman on the Internet, due for release on 20th August 2021 via her own label New Friends.
-Featuring the singles ‘More Like You’, ‘Pretending’ and ‘Zombie!’ and her new release, the tender piano-led ‘Do You Mind?’, Woman on the Internet is the culmination of years of music making, live shows and Gartland honing her production skills.
+Fast-rising Dublin singer-songwriter-producer Orla Gartland has released her long-awaited debut album Woman on the Internet.
+Featuring the singles ‘More Like You’, ‘Pretending’ and ‘Zombie!’ and ‘Do You Mind?’, Woman on the Internet is the culmination of years of music making, live shows and Gartland honing her production skills.

 In celebration of today’s announcement, Orla Gartland also announces a run of headline tour dates, set to take place across October and December 2021, including a headline date at London’s Electric Ballroom, and a hometown show in Dublin.
 Pre-ordering Woman on the Internet via orlagartland.com before 4pm on Thursday 10th June will grant access to the tour pre-sale, which opens at 10am on Friday 11th June.
 Tickets will be available on general sale from 10am on Monday 14th June.